typelevel/typelevel.github.com/_posts/2016-09-19-variance-phantom.md

 My `scalac` error message pet peeve is the one suggesting that you should add a variance annotation.
-This message treats the addition of variance like a mechanical change: "if it compiles, it works".
+This message treats the addition of variance like a mechanical change: “if it compiles, it works”.
 On the contrary, we have seen that

 1. The flexibility of variance costs flexibility elsewhere;